-The Dubai Medical Tourism industry generated more than Dh1.4bil¬lion for the emirate in 2016.
+The Dubai Health Tourism industry generated more than Dh1.4bil¬lion for the emirate in 2016.
 The city received 326,649 medical tourists, representing an increase of 9.5% over the previous year.

 The most popular areas of treatment for medical tour¬ists last year was orthopedics, dermatology and ophthalmology.
 In 2016, the largest market for the emirate was Asian medical tourists, who accounted for 37 per cent of visitors.
 Arab and GCC countries were the second largest market, accounting for 31 per cent of tourists and visitors from Europe amounted to 15 per cent of the total.